CS171/2016-cs171-website/lectures/lecture-d3-layouts-maps.md

 Here is an example for how we can draw marks on top of maps, in this case the size of cities:

   {% include code.html id="d3_cities" file="d3_cities.html" code="" js="false" preview="true" %}

+ ## Next Steps

+ This concludes our introduction to D3 and JavaScript.
+We will (probably) have another lecture on designing larger systems, event handling, etc in the next couple of weeks.